Fantastic Things to Do in Sifnos, Greece

 things to do in Sifnos

-One of the most famous things about Sifnos is their pottery and their unique ceramic pots, known as gastra, a word that gave origin to the term gastronomy.
+One of the most famous things about Sifnos is their pottery and unique ceramic pots, known as gastra, a word that originated the term gastronomy.

 And in fact, food on Sifnos is quite an important thing.
-The island was the birthplace of one of Greece’s most important chefs and some unique Greek dishes originated in Sifnos.
+The island was the birthplace of one of Greece’s most influential chefs, and some unique Greek dishes originated in Sifnos.

 things to do in Sifnos